dbca-wa/wastd/docs/overview.rst

 To retire WAMTRAM 2, the following is required:

 * WAMTRAM to WAStD ETL is complete and correct.
-* A new electronic data entry tool, likely a progressive web app to both collect data in the field, curate data on "the morning after", and to digitise data sheets.
+* A new electronic data entry tool, likely a progressive web app, is created to both collect data in the field, curate data on "the morning after", and to digitise data sheets.
 * WAStD to implement all sanity checks and QA operations of WAMTRAM 2.